 Six Sigma - Technical Tools

-This section will give an overview of the 10 most important technical tools which a Six Sigma team member needs to master as they progress through the DMAIC methodology.
+This chapter gives an overview of the 10 most important technical tools, which a Six Sigma team member needs to master as they progress through the DMAIC methodology.

 While these tools are considered technical in nature, most of them are relatively easy to learn and apply.
 They are covered in the order they are used in the DMAIC methodology.